 Breast Lift New York City with Dr. Cangello

-Excessive sagging of the breasts can have an emotional impact, as some women report feeling a loss of femininity when the breasts deflate and droop.
+NYC Breast Lift Specialist, Dr. Cangello, knows that excessive sagging of the breasts can have an emotional impact, as some women report feeling a loss of femininity when the breasts deflate and droop.
 Breasts naturally droop over time, but in some cases, the breasts may lose a great deal of elasticity due to pregnancy, weight fluctuations, and other factors.
 As a result, significant sagging can occur.
 And as the breast skin stretches further, the areolas may also enlarge.
 Breast lift surgery can provide a long-lasting and effective solution to restore a more lifted, youthful appearance to the breasts.

 The procedure’s technical name is mastopexy and is a type of surgery that raises the breasts, removes excess skin, and restructures the internal tissue into an attractive, rounded shape.
 The nipples and areolas are also resized and moved to a higher position.
 With this surgery, Dr. David Cangello can restore comfort and balance, helping patients feel confident about the way they look.

 Ideal Candidates for a Breast Lift in NYC

 Genetics may cause breast drooping, or it can be caused by a loss of skin elasticity due to pregnancy, breastfeeding, weight loss, and aging.
 Treatment can help women who are dissatisfied with the position and shape of their breasts, due to these or other factors, attain a balanced appearance.

 Healthy women who exhibit the following can benefit from this procedure:

 - Excessively sagging breasts